 When the product quantity is updated, the information needs to be captured in the Inventory Management.

-- Product quantity and the product information should be updated after every inventory sync up on the website from ERP.
+- Product quantity and product information should be updated after the synchronization of every inventory data on the website from ERP.

-- Out of stock products status should be changed to In Stock when the product quantity gets updated in ERP with respect to the availability of the product in the warehouse.
+- Out-of-stock products status should be changed to In Stock when the product quantity gets updated in ERP depending on the availability of the product in the warehouse.

 - When the customer cancels/returns the purchased products, then the product quantity should be updated.

 - When the product status is updated to In Stock then the customers should get a notification email, should they be subscribed for notifications.